xNaCly/sqleibniz/README.md

 # this is an example file, consult: https://toml.io/en/ and src/rules.rs for
 # documentation
 [disabled]
+    rules = [
         # by default, sqleibniz specific errors are disabled:
-rules = [
         "NoContent",
         "NoStatements",
         "Unimplemented",

         # ignoring sqlite specific diagnostics:
         # "UnterminatedString", # a not closed string was found
         # "UnknownCharacter", # an unknown character was found
         # "InvalidNumericLiteral", # an invalid numeric literal was found
         # "InvalidBlob", # an invalid blob literal was found (either bad hex data or incorrect syntax)
+        # "Syntax", # a structure with incorrect syntax was found
+        # "Semicolon", # a semicolon is missing
     ]
 ```